Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__5558.jpg){.aligncenter .size-medium}

-If the two M5-nylock nuts have fallen out of the Y-axis anti-backlash delrin nuts, you’ll want to re-install these.
+If the two M5-nylock nuts have fallen out of the Y-axis anti-backlash delrin nuts, you'll want to re-install these.
 If you find that they fit loose and are continuously falling out, you can apply a small piece of tape to the back of the delrin nut to hold these in place as shown below.

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__5569.jpg){.aligncenter .size-medium}